 In late January I blogged about the ongoing fight by the small farm community to keep canola out of the Willamette Valley and the danger the plant,

-also know as rapeseed, poses to the area’s thriving specialty seed industry.
+also known as rapeseed, poses to the area’s thriving specialty seed industry.
 At the time, the Oregon Department of Agriculture (ODA) was taking public

 testimony on the issue before finalizing a rule change that would have allowed